Python-SIP/sip/sphinx/directives.rst

     set to a non-zero value if the buffer is read-only.

 Py_buffer \*sipBuffer
-    When the use of the limited API is disabled, this is a pointer to the Python buffer structure that should be populated by the code.
+    When the use of the limited Python API is disabled, this is a pointer to the Python buffer structure that should be populated by the code.

 *type* \*sipCpp
     This is a pointer to the structure or class instance.
 Its *type* is a pointer to the structure or class.

 int sipFlags
-    When the use of the limited API is disabled, these are the flags that specify what elements of the ``sipBuffer`` structure must be populated.
+    When the use of the limited Python API is disabled, these are the flags that specify what elements of the ``sipBuffer`` structure must be populated.

 int sipRes
     The handwritten code should set this to 0 if there was no error or -1 if